sledorze/morphic-ts/README.md

 )
 ```

-The environement type has to be specified at definition site.
+The environnement type has to be specified at definition site.

 To prevent really importing the lib to get it's type (the definition is purely a type), we can rely on type imports from typescript.